 Once the bucket is full, the bokashi needs to sit for around two weeks.
 After the resting time, it should be a bucket of lovely fermented food scraps.
 It will smell fermented, so when you open up the bucket, do not be surprised if there is an odor.
 It shouldn’t smell rotten, I would say it smells somewhat yeasty.
 You will need to have a place in your yard to put the bokashi.
 It needs to be buried in the ground so worms and such can eat it and turn it into something good for your plants.
 If you bury it too shallow, animals may be attracted to it.
 I have had a raccoon get into my buried bokashi before.

-Things you can put in the bokashi bucket other then the typical food
+Things you can put in the bokashi composting bucket other than the typical food:

 - newspaper in moderation.